opena11y/ainspector-for-firefox/README.md

 #### `viewRuleGroup.js`

-The "Rule Group View" provides information on rule results for a web page.
+The "Rule Group View" provides information on rule results for a group of rules.
-It includes a summary of the total number of rules that resulted in violations, warnings, manual checks or have passed at the top of the page using a small table.
-It includes two tabs for showing groups of rules organized by Rule Categories or WCAG Guidlelines.
-The groups of rule results are shown in a grid (i.e. interactive table).
-Activating a row chnages to the "Rule Group View" showing the summary results for the group of rules.
+Ihe view includes a summary of the number of rules in the group that resulted in violations, warnings, manual checks or have passed at the top of the sidebar using a table.
+The rule results are shown in a grid (i.e. interactive table).
+Activating a row changes to the "Rule Result View" showing the summary results for the group of rules.
+Changing the row selection updates the details/action information.

 The Rule Group view uses the following custom web components:
 * `resultSummary`: Summary table of all rule results at top of sidepanel
 * `resultGrid`: Grid of rule results for a rule group
-* `resultRuleInfo`: Details on the rule currently selected in the rule results
+* `resultRuleInfo`: Details and actions for the rule results currently selected in the grid

 #### `viewRuleResult.js`

-The "Rule Result View" provides information on rule results for a web page.
+The "Rule Result View" provides information on element results for a rule result.
-It includes a summary of the total number of rules that resulted in violations, warnings, manual checks or have passed at the top of the page using a small table.
-It includes two tabs for showing groups of rules organized by Rule Categories or WCAG Guidlelines.
-The groups of rule results are shown in a grid (i.e. interactive table).
-Activating a row chnages to the "Rule Group View" showing the summary results for the group of rules.
+The view includes two tabs for showing the details/actions and the element results.
+The element results are shown in a grid (i.e. interactive table).
+Selecting a row can highlight the element on the web page.
+The other tab has details/action about the rule and actions associated with the rule result.
+The select box is used for choosing highlighting options.

-The Rule Result view uses the following custom web components:
+The Rule Result view uses the following custom web components and form controls:
 * `resultGrid`: Grid of element results for a rule result
 * `resultRuleInfo`: Details on the rule currently selected in the rule results
-* Select box for choosing highlight option
+* Standard HTML `select` element for choosing highlight option

 #### `resultTablist.js`

+The "ResultTablist" custom web component is used to switch the rendering between two tabs.
+The web component is used in the "Summary" and "Rule Result" views.

 #### `resultSummary.js`

+The "ResultSummary" custom web component is used to display a summary of rule results for a group of rules, including all rule results.
+The summary uses a table to provide context for the number of rules violations, warnings, manual checks or have passed.
+The numbers have background colors related to severity of the rule results.

 #### `resultGrid.js`

+The "ResultGrid" custom web component is used to display an interactive table of rule and element result details.
+The result grid provides keyboard navigation, row sorting and supports the handling of row activation and selection events.
+Activation events change to a more detailed view and selection events update rule result details/action in the rule group view and element highlighting in the rule result view.

 #### `resultRuleInfo.js`

+The "ResultRuleInfo" is used to render the details/actions related to a rule result.
+It is used in the Rule Group and Rule Result views.

 #### `commonModule.js`

+Constants used for constucting the initial grid for the summary view and the views menu.

 ### Content Page

 #### `content.js`

+The content script receives commands from the panel.js script and returns information objects associated with the Summary, Rule Group and Rule Results views.

 #### `evaluate.js`

+The evalute script is the interface between the evaluation library and the content script.
+The functions in the script evecute and evaluation and then constucts data objects for sending information to the panel script for rendering in the sidebar.

 ### Other

 #### `background.js`

+The background script is used to show and hide the sidebar when the button is selected in the address bar or from a menu option.

 #### `storage.js`

+The stoage script is used to manage extension options and preferences.
 #### OpenAjax Evaluation Library